 How to Apply?

 Applications can be completed online via our online form.
+Opens a New Window.
 A required Background Check form is available via the below link and can be mailed or faxed to our Program Manager at the address or fax number below.
-The application period for the 2018 academy will open in late February and applications will be accepted through August 10, 2018.
+The application window for the 2018 academy has closed.

-Pasco Sheriff's Office Background Check Form (PDF).
+Pasco Sheriff's Office Background Check Form (PDF) Opens a New Window. .
 If you have questions, please email or call our Program Manager below:

 8731 Citizens Dr., Suite 340